 If you’re struggling with consistent healthy bowel movements, you might want to try smoking marijuana.
-According to new research published in The American Journal of Gastroenterology, those who recently smoked weed were less likely to suffer from constipation.
+According to research published in The American Journal of Gastroenterology, those which recently smoked weed were less likely to suffer from constipation.

 Scientists still don’t fully understand how cannabis affects the gastrointestinal system and digestive process.
 However, to better grasp the relationship, researchers identified American adults who completed the drug use and bowel movement questionnaires in the National Health and Nutrition Examination Survey over a 6-year period from 2005 to 2010.
 Using the Bristol Stool Form Scale, scientists then analyzed the likelihood of an individual suffering from chronic constipation or diarrhea based on recent marijuana use.